Online Examination

 The Council’s online examination will be delivered through an online environment – and you'll need to have access to a computer to sit the examination.

-The exam will be overseen by an examination proctor whose role is to verify your identity and ensure that the instructions specified by the Council are carried out.
+The exam will be overseen by an examination proctor whose role is to verify your identity and ensure that the instructions specified by the MSC are carried out.

 We strongly recommend exam candidates schedule their exams between 8.30am to 1pm (New Zealand time) to maximise the technical support available to them.